orbs-network/spot-integration-docs/content/advanced-orders-sdk.md

 ## Quickstart

+### Before You Start

+Complete the shared [setup requirements](/advanced-orders/shared#integration-options).
+Install the SDK below and Viem for the wallet example.
+Supply the connected account/provider, active-chain RPC, token metadata, raw balance, and a current quote for the full input amount.

+Build one partner/chain client cache, one `calculateOrderForm()` adapter, one guarded confirmation handler, and a history/cancellation view.
+The SDK prepares and submits protocol data; the host owns application state, current market data, wallet transactions, and polling.

 ### Quickstart

 Install `@orbs-network/spot-ui`, create one client for the Orbs-provided partner and connected chain, derive the form from current DEX inputs, then prepare, sign, and submit one immutable attempt.
 Reuse the same client for history and cancellation.